younsoo4883/Proteogenomic-analysis-of-Human-Early-Onset-Gastric-Cancer/README.md

 Snakemake
 -----------

-Preprocessing from raw proteomics data using snakemake pipeline to produce proteomics quantification data.
+Preprocessing from raw omics data using snakemake pipeline to produce proteomics quantification data.
 Refer to each pipeline in **02-preprocessing** directory.
 Find the snakemake documentation (https://snakemake.readthedocs.io/en/stable/index.html), and view the detailed usage manuals.

     snakemake --snakefile [Snakefile] --cores [numb_of_cores] --use-conda